clamchowder/Microbenchmarks/AsmGen/README.md

 Compile the project and run AsmGen.exe.
 That gives several output files.
 Compilation for Linux:
 `gcc clammicrobench.c clammicrobench_x86.s -o clammicrobench` for x86_64
 `gcc clammicrobench.c clammicrobench_arm.s -o clammicrobench` for aarch64
+`aarch64-linux-gnu-gcc clammicrobench.c clammicrobench_arm.s -o clammicrobench` to cross compile for aarch64 (for example from a fast desktop)

 For Windows, run `AsmGen.exe autocopy`.
 That copies generated files to the /clammicrobench directory, assuming it's run from the default VS output location.
 Then, open /clammicrobench/clammicrobench.sln and build.
 You need nasm in your path for that, as covered on README.md at repo root.

 The indirect branch test can take a while to build with nasm, so you might want to reduce the branch and target counts for that.
+Or just keep it commented out.

+# Running
+Generally, the syntax is `clammicrobench [test name] [list size for latency test] [iteration count]`.
+The last two parameters are optional.